• Skip to primary navigation

 Mix well, the mixture will thicken.
 While stirring, add 1 cup of water.
 Stir, and continue to add the remaining water until you have used all 4 cups of water.

-Season with 1 teaspoon of salt, and 2 tablespoon of Worcestershire sauce, Cajun seasoning, black pepper, and add in the bouquet Garni.
+Season with 1 teaspoon of salt, and 2 tablespoons of Worcestershire sauce, Cajun seasoning, black pepper, and add in the bouquet Garni.
 Mix well.

 Then add the shrimp.
 Stir to combine.
 Cover with lid.